General Invertible Transformations for Flow-based Generative Modeling: Experiments

 and for \textsc{RealNVP}, we additionally used the following neural networks for scaling ($\mathrm{NN}_{s}$):

-\paragraph{Training \& Evaluation} We compare the models using the negative-log likelihood (nll), see Eq. \ref{eq:log_pmf}.
+\textbf{Training \& Evaluation} We compare the models using the negative-log likelihood (nll).
 We train each model using $1,000$ images, and the mini-batch equals $64$.
 Moreover, we take $350$ images for validation and $447$ for testing.
 Each model is trained $5$ times.
 During training, we use the early stopping with the patience equal $20$ epochs, and the best performing model on the validation set is later evaluated on the test set.
-The Adam optimizer with the learning rate equal $0.001$ was used.
+The Adam optimizer with the learning rate equal $0.001$ was used.\\ \textbf{Code} The experiments could be reproduced by running the code available at: \url{https://github.com/jmtomczak/git_flow}\\